hidran/COMMENTINGSYSTEM/README.md

 A sort of blog where anybody can post and anybody can comment posts.

-This is just a demo application in order to teach some patterns like MVC, FACTORY and adapter.

 INSTALL:
  1) Extract source code to a folder in your web server  (e.g bloggingsystem)
  2) Modify db connection in config/application.config.php
  3) Point your browser to http://myWebServerHost/MyBlogSystemFolder/install.php
-    If everything went irght, you should be directed to index.php
+    If everything went right, you should be redirected to index.php
      - Remove or rename install.php so as to avoid dropping your blog's tables.

     SECOND OPTION: